DanielJohnBenton/Rime/README.md

 ## Failures
 Rime was good at memorising pairs from the training set, but didn't appear to very well understand the concept of rhyming.

 While there were some pleasant surprises when trying non-training data, there were also plenty of unsuccessful classifications.
-The most embarrassing of these, are classifications of clearly non-rhyming words as rhyming words.
+Among the most embarrassing of these are classifications of clearly non-rhyming words as rhyming words.

 ```
 PS D:\code\rime> node dotheyrhyme range strange